 The Lesotho Government is a constitutional monarchy.
 The Prime Minister, Pakalitha Mosisili, is head of government and has executive authority.
 The King serves a largely ceremonial function; he no longer possesses any executive authority and is proscribed from actively participating in political initiatives.

-For administrative purposes, Lesotho is divided into 10 districts, each headed by a district secretary.
+For administrative purposes, Lesotho is divided into 10 districts, each headed by a district administrator.

 Principal Government Officials

 Prime Minister--Pakalitha Mosisili

 Deputy Prime Minister and Minister of Home Affairs and Public Safety--Archibald Lesao Lehohla